heiswayi/heiswayi.nrird.com/_posts/2016/2016-11-27-lambda-expression-delegate-predicate-closure-in-dotnet.md

 ---
 layout: post
-title: Learn about Lambda Expression, Delegate, Predicate and Closure in .NET
+title: Lambda expression, Delegate, Predicate and Closure in .NET
 description: Let's learn how to use lambda expression, delegate, predicate and closure in .NET C# code.
 tags: [C#, Programming]
-comments: true
 ---

-### Lambda Expression
+### Lambda expression

 A lambda expression is an anonymous function that we construct with the lambda operator `=>`.